Studies show a shocking 70% of digital transformation projects fail (Sources: Boston Consulting Group and McKinsey).

 Not enough attention paid to non-functional requirements

 Not paying enough attention to non-functional requirements can trip up a project implementation.
-For example, what are accessibility requirements, security requirements, reliability and performance requirements.
-What browser versions are you targeting for a web site or what platform are you targeting for a mobile application.
+For example, what are accessibility requirements, security requirements, reliability, and performance requirements?
+What browser versions are you targeting for a website or what platform are you targeting for a mobile application?
 We know of one company who outsourced a company web application which was delivered successfully.
-Unfortunately, no one told the outsource company that the client standard technology was React and the web app was delivered written in Angular.
-The client could not support the application so ended up having to get the application rewritten at their cost.
+Unfortunately, no one told the outsourcing company that the client’s standard technology was React and the web app was delivered and written in Angular.
+The client could not support the application so they ended up having to get the application rewritten at their cost.

 Non-functional requirements are a common area where inexperienced business analysts and stakeholders can fail to specify important areas of the system.
 Again, this can affect budgets and timescales.